Advisor Independence Achilles Heel for Gigantic Investment Organization

 Subsequently, Taillon’s registration with LPL Financial was dissolved in January of 2014.

 This is just one illustration of the failure on the part of LPL Financial’s supervisory duties.
 In addition to the multitude of FINRA actions, the Massachusetts Securities Division filed an administrative complaint against the company for allowing its advisors to sell real estate investment trusts (REITs) in a manner that breaches not only the state’s procedures, but also those of LPL Financial’s own procedures.
 With the inherently high risk associated with REITs, it is especially important that advisors explain any and all risks that these investments pose to their clients.

 With investment advisors’ potential commissions just beginning at 6%, it is easy to see how these advisors can become over-zealous in recommending certain investments to clients.
 That does not, however, preclude them from having to understand and follow the rules and regulations that govern which investments they favor.
 It is the fiduciary responsibility of each investment firm and their advisors to recommend only those investments for which their clients have a risk-tolerance.
 Failure to do so constitutes breach of fiduciary duty and negligence on the part of both the advisors and the investment firm that oversees the practices of those advisors.

 The Blum Law Group specializes in helping people who have been victimized by brokers or investment firms.
-If you believe you have suffered financial losses as a result of the actions of your Oppenheimer investment advisor or due to other supervisory failures on the part of Oppenheimer & Co., Inc., please give us a call at 1-877-STOCK-LAW for a free consultation.
+If you believe you have suffered financial losses as a result of the actions of LPL Financial, LLC; Mr. Taillon; or any other LPL investment advisor, please give us a call at 1-877-STOCK-LAW for a free consultation.